Acute abdominal pain

 The internal abdominal oblique muscles lie on the lateral and anterior sides of the abdominal wall just underneath the external abdominal oblique muscles and above the transverse abdominal muscle.
 It bends the spine forward and bring the shoulder of the side forward and it also bend the spine sideway and rotates it.
 It compresses abdominal contents and assists digestive process and breathing.
 If trigger points are present in these muscles, the pain can be felt in following area, in the side, the waist area, the groin area, the low abdomen, across the upper back below shoulder blades, across the low back just above hips, stomach pain, testicle pain, pelvis pain bladder pain.

 Chronic abdominal pain may be present for weeks to months, or even years.
-Acupuncture can help with some chronic abdominal pain such as indigestion, inflammatory bowel diseases or muscular pain, benign ovarian cysts, pain with frequent urination, muscular pain from the abdominal muscles.
+Acupuncture can help with some chronic abdominal pain such as indigestion, inflammatory bowel diseases or muscular pain, benign ovarian cysts, pain with frequent urination, kidney problem, and muscular pain from the abdominal muscles.

-Bloating is a common symptom accompanied with abdominal pain.
+Bloating is a common symptom accompanied with chronic abdominal pain.
 Most people have experienced this symptom, when the abdomen is stretched, puffy and uncomfortable.
 The common cause is constipation which is caused by too little fluids and fibers and lack of exercises.
 Food allergy and intolerance can be caused excess wind production causing bloating.
 Inflammation in abdomen such as irritable bowel syndrome can lead to bloating.
 Pain conditions such as low back pain, hip pain, abdominal pain can accompany bloating because of alteration of the nerve activities.
 Acupuncture can help reduce bloating and chronic abdominal pain.

 Chao and Zhang World J Gastroenterol (2014) 20:1871-1877